hneemann/Digital/README.md

 - [Logisim](http://www.cs.cornell.edu/courses/cs3410/2015sp/) from the CS3410 course of the Cornell University

 But as far as I know, these projects do not work on solving the architectural difficulties.
-It's more about adding features and fixing bugs.
+They are more about adding features and fixing bugs.
 In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export was added.

 So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.